 Senior Laboratory Instructor, Coordinator of Passport to Chemistry Adventure Program

-Ms. Figueiredo is the coordinator and senior instructor of the Organic Chemistry laboratories.
+Ashley Figueiredo is the coordinator and senior instructor of the Organic Chemistry laboratories.
 She teaches the introductory organic labs and the advanced laboratory course for chemistry and biochemistry majors which focuses on advanced syntheses and scientific writing.
 Figueiredo mentors laboratory teaching assistants and works on curriculum development to keep our labs aligned with current standards in chemistry and to spark interest in students.
 She values emphasizing the relevance of organic lab techniques and discussing real-world applications of organic topics.
-Additionally, along with Professor Gomez, Figueiredo advises Mount Holyoke Students in the Passport to Chemistry Adventure outreach program for K-6 children at local libraries.
+Additionally, along with Professor Gomez, Figueiredo advises MHC Students in the Passport to Chemistry Adventure outreach program for K-6 children at local libraries.

 G02B Carr Laboratory

 Thomas Houle is the Director of the department of chemistry teaching laboratories with a concentration on general and analytical chemistry.

 Senior Laboratory Instructor for Physical Chemistry, Research Associate